 Energy Taxation Directive as a mean to develop and deploy low-carbon fuels

-Taxation can provide strong market signals for the development of low-carbon fuels.
-Currently all liquid fuels for a certain purpose or a specific sector are taxed at a similar level, regardless of carbon intensity.
-Zero or very low tax for low-carbon liquid fuels would facilitate fuel pricing that is both socially acceptable, and able to contribute to a business case for investments.
+Taxation can provide strong market signals to deploy renewable and low-carbon liquid fuels.
+Currently all liquid fuels for a certain purpose or a specific sector are taxed at a similar level, regardless of carbon intensity but a very low taxation for low-carbon liquid fuels would facilitate fuel pricing that is both socially acceptable, and able to contribute to a business case for investments.

-Road transport fuels are a crucial lead market for the timely development and scale-up of low-carbon technologies.
+Transport fuels are a crucial market for the timely scale-up of low-carbon technologies.
 Since this sector has already a well-developed excise taxation base, it is also a lead market to initiate the shift from an excise volume-based taxation a combination of a ranking methodology linked to the environmental performance of the fuel as this principle would provide a similar/ equivalent benefit as to a taxation primarily, or fully based on the emitted combustion CO2.

 The point of consumption is considered as the point where currently excise tax becomes due.
 This is at the moment products are removed from the EU excise warehouse system and are supplied to a non-exempt destination (such as a retail station), which is the point of supply to the market, or any point of obligation that the Member State selects as being representative for the final consumption.